England. Change location

 have been a carer in the last two years, who cared for an average of 15 hours a week, but, due to bereavement, are no longer a carer

-• have a gross household income of no more than £25,000 a year, or be in receipt of a qualifying benefit
+• have a gross household income of no more than £25,000 a year or receive a qualifying benefit

 • study a minimum of 30 credits a year.